CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Environment

-To provide concrete and typical driving scenarios that expose the \task~challenge, we have developed a simulation environment, \textbf{\simulator}, which is a multi-agent gymnasium environment for the closed-loop evaluation of urban driving policies. \simulator~supports a flexible configuration of multi-agent scenarios, incorporating heterogeneous agents such as language agents, sensory agents, human agents, heuristic behavior agents, etc. It also enables \textbf{in-episode} communication between agents using a realistically simulated communication protocol \href{https://mqtt.org/}{\textsc{MQTT}}.
-The simulation dynamics are built on CARLA \citep{dosovitskiy2017carla}, a high-fidelity urban driving simulator. \paragraph{Scenarios ($\mathcal{P}$) and Rewards ($\mathcal{R}$).} \simulator~has been set up with several accident-prone scenarios where multi-agent communication could be beneficial, as shown in Figure \ref{fig:scneario}.
-Scenarios labeled with {\texttt{{Cooperative Perception}}} are cases where agents can benefit from receiving information about regions beyond their own line of sight and scenarios tagged with {\texttt{{Negotiation}}} are cases where it is necessary for the agents to discuss and resolve in their plans.
-In each scenario, a focal group ($\mathcal{F}$) of agents is defined.
-They operate alongside background agents with pre-scripted behaviors.
-Each focal agent is assigned a task described in natural language, with success defined as reaching its target location within a time limit without collisions.
+\simulator~has been set up with several accident-prone scenarios where multi-agent communication could be beneficial, as shown in \figref{fig:scneario}.
+Scenarios labeled with {\texttt{{Cooperative Perception}}} are cases where agents can benefit from receiving information about regions beyond their own line of sight, and scenarios labeled with {\texttt{{Negotiation}}} are cases where agents must communicate to resolve conflicts in their intended plans.
+Each scenario features a focal group ($\mathcal{F}$) of agents operating alongside background agents with pre-scripted behaviors.
+Each focal agent is assigned a \textit{task} described in natural language, with success defined as reaching its target location within a time limit without collisions.
 Agents without motion targets, such as a stationary truck in cooperative perception tasks, do not earn rewards directly for themselves.
-However, the optimization objective encourages these agents to send messages that assist others in achieving their tasks.
-More scenario descriptions and reward setups are detailed in Appendix \ref{appendix: environment}.
+However, the optimization objective encourages these agents to send messages that assist others to achieve their tasks.
+More scenario descriptions and reward setups are detailed in \appref{appendix: environment}.